mikaelbr/writings/js-syntax-series/function-arguments.md

 Like `tail` or
 `thisIsATotallyIrretatinglyLongNameForAllOtherArgumentsExceptTheFirstOne`.

-You can't do it the other way around.
-You can't collect all except the last value.
+We can't do it the other way around.
+We can't collect all except the last value.
 That is illigal JavaScript syntax and would cause a syntax error.

 ```js
 function logAll (...args, suffix) { }
 // SyntaxError: parameter after rest parameter
 ```

-You can do the opposite in argument position.
-Instead of collecting rest, you can spread to parameters.
-With the same syntax, but in argument position:
+While in the parameter list we do rest, spread is used in argument position.
+With the same syntax extension, we can take an `Array`-like structure and apply them to a function as if they where indevidual arguments.

 ```js
 function logAll(a, b, c, d) {